chen-jarita/digitalgarden/src/site/notes/A hot dog might be a sandwich, and cereal might be a soup, but is a ______ a ______?.md

 ---
-{"dg-publish":true,"permalink":"/a-hot-dog-might-be-a-sandwich-and-cereal-might-be-a-soup-but-is-a-a/"}
+{"dg-publish":true,"permalink":"/a-hot-dog-might-be-a-sandwich-and-cereal-might-be-a-soup-but-is-a-a/","created":"2025-05-06T13:22:08.000+08:00"}
 ---

 I’ve refused the word “fieldwork” to describe what I was doing.
-Even if it made what I was doing more [[legible\|legible]], I just… didn’t like it.

 Yes, you may think, if it looks like a duck, swims like a duck, and quacks like a duck, then it probably *is* a duck.
-T
+However, even if it made what I was doing more [[legible\|legible]], I just… didn’t like it.

 I wanted to resist its “observational,” “purpose-driven” “utilitarian” features.
 No matter how… anthropological discursive self-reflexivity, it always felt performatively academic, to appeal to a certain set of institutional conventions determined by certain people in power.